zhengpeirong/onlineAcademicCV/_publications/2023-04-13-JBHI-PAF_prediction.md

 ---
-title: "Dakun Lai, *Peirong Zheng*, Yuchen Jiang and Yuxiang Bu, PAFNet：A Real-time Deep Learning Model for the Prediction of Paroxysmal Atrial Fibrillation Onset using Single-lead ECG"
+title: "Dakun Lai, *Peirong Zheng*, Yuchen Jiang and Yuxiang Bu, \"PAFNet：A Real-time Deep Learning Model for the Prediction of Paroxysmal Atrial Fibrillation Onset using Single-lead ECG\""
 collection: publications
 excerpt: 'Submitted to *Journal of Biomedical and Health Informatics (JBHI)*, 2023.
 Currently waiting for the response.'
 paperurl: 'http://academicpages.github.io/files/JBHI-PAF_prediction.pdf'